-In the literature, there is extensive evidence that in oil importer countries, rises in the price of oil trigger economic recessions, while its fall is unlikely to start a comparable economic expansion.
-These asymmetries in the response of output to the change in the price of oil are surprising as the purchasing power of oil importers rises and falls by the same amount after similar positive and negative changes in the price of oil.
-Therefore, one would expect a symmetric response of output to same exogenous negative and positive oil shocks in the oil importing as well as the oil exporting countries.
+In the literature, there is extensive evidence that in oil importer countries, rises in the price of oil trigger economic recessions, while its fall is unlikely to start a comparable economic expansion.4 These asymmetries in the response of output to the change in the price of oil are surprising as the purchasing power of oil importers rises and falls by the same amount after similar positive and negative changes in the price of oil.5 Therefore, one would expect asymmetric response of output to the same exogenous negative and positive oil shocks in the oil importing as well as the oil exporting countries.6

-Many explanations have been provided in the literature.
-For instance, Hamilton (1988) attributed asymmetry to the reallocation effects that accompany the changes in the relative prices with respect to oil.
+Many explanations have been provided in the literature.7 For instance, Hamilton (1988) attributed asymmetry to the reallocation effects that accompany the changes in the relative prices with respect to oil.
 A shock to oil disturbs the relative values and it leads to reallocation of resources which is costly for the economy.
-In an oil importer economy, this exacerbate the bad influence of an increase in the oil price and it reduces the positive impact following its decline.
+In an oil importer economy, this exacerbates the bad influence of an increase in the oil price and it reduces the positive impact following its decline.
 Another explanation of asymmetry is provided by Bernanke (1983) who has explained it by the increase in uncertainty following oil price changes.
-Uncertainty reduces investment spending particularly in those sectors where cashflows depend on oil.
-Edelstein and Kilian (2009) explained asymmetry in the context of the employment uncertainty and the increases in the precautionary savings after an unexpected change in the price of oil.
+Uncertainty reduces investment spending particularly in those sectors where cash flows depend on oil.8 Edelstein and Kilian (2009) explained asymmetry in the context of the employment uncertainty and the increases in the precautionary savings after an unexpected change in the price of oil.
 In both Bernanke (1983) and Edelstein and Kilian (2009) uncertainty tends to lessen expansions after oil declines and to worsen recessions after oil market rallies.

 A third explanation of asymmetry that is provided in the literature lies in how monetary policy reacts to increases in the oil price.
 Bernanke et al. (1997) indicate that while the Fed may increase rates following a hike in energy prices in order to block inflation, it does nothing when oil prices decrease.
-These asymmetries in the monetary policy response introduce corresponding asymmetries in output response to same changes oil prices.
+These asymmetries in the monetary policy response introduce corresponding asymmetries in output response to same changes of oil prices.

-In the literature, the analysis of asymmetry focuses on net oil importing regions and there is little evidence on whether the response of output to oil shocks is asymmetric in oil exporting regions.
+In the literature, the analysis of asymmetry focuses on net oil importing countries and there is little evidence on whether the response of output to oil shocks is asymmetric in oil exporting regions.
 Hence, it is interesting to investigate asymmetries in oil exporters and whether it can be explained by reallocation effects, uncertainty effects and monetary policy effects.
-The only difference is that in oil
+The only difference is that in oil abundant regions, oil is expected to be positively related to output and hence, oil price declines are likely to trigger recessions whereas its increases are expected to be expansionary.

-&lt;sup>1 See for instance, Bernanke et al. (1997); Hamilton (1988), Balke, Brown and Yucel (2002), Edlestein and Kilian (2009), Kilian and Vigfusson (2009); Herrera, et al. (2011, 2015) and Elder and Serletis (2010) among many others.
+4 See for instance, Bernanke et al. (1997); Hamilton (1988), Balke, Brown and Yucel (2002), Edlestein and Kilian (2009), Kilian and Vigfusson (2009), Elder and Serletis (2010), Kilian & Vigfusson (2011a,b, 2013), Herrera, et al. (2011, 2015), Baumeister and Kilian (2016), Baumeister et al. (2018), Baumeister and Hamilton (2019), and among many others.

-&lt;sup>2 Note that with the increase in the oil price, resources are transferred from oil importing countries to oil exporting countries.
-Hence, the purchasing power of oil importers decreases and of oil exporters increases.
+5 Note that with the increase in the oil price, resources are transferred from oil importing countries to oil exporting countries.
+Hence, the purchasing power decreases and increases for oil importers and exporters respectively.

-&lt;sup>3 Using an asymmetric version of the MIDAS model (AMIDAS), Maghyereh et al. (2018) investigated the asymmetric impact of daily oil price shocks on the quarterly real domestic product of eight developed countries during the period (1983-2016).
+6 Using an asymmetric version of the MIDAS model (AMIDAS), Maghyereh et al. (2018) investigated the asymmetric impact of daily oil price shocks on the quarterly real domestic product of eight developed countries during the period (1983-2016).
 They significant asymmetric relationship between oil price shocks and output.
+7 Herrera et al. (2019) provide a comprehensive survey of the literature.

-This is obvious in energy sectors but less obvious in other sectors.
+8 This is obvious in energy sectors but less clear in other sectors.